 Elder Mountain – If you are interested in learning more about the rites of a shaman, and the empowerment of our dreaming culture and how it can help be integrated into your emotional healing journey, solar, soul or moon work, or creative practices, we welcome artists, dreamers, healers, shaman apprentices (those under 50 years old) to learn and join into our community.
 We will be offering work-creatives, sacred retreats and ceremony on the equinoxes and solstices in Ashland, Oregon starting in the sparing of 2019.
 ElderMountainDreaming@gmail.com

-Personal note: My sharing of cultural weaving with my shamanic fated life of experiences over the past sixty years, is to enlighten the heart and soul of the readers beyond knowledge, study, university or book knowledge.
-Those who visit here and those who come to Elder Mountain in person.
-I only have respect to those who practice or celebrate their cultural past and my intention for sharing are from my gifts of dreaming, dream walking, folk healing, soul work, soul healing, time travel as a pure shaman.
-I am most certainly grateful for all writers and authors as they share the approaches of knowledge-share, from other’s books, old articles or library and university resources.
-I am very grateful to my own Polish/Ukraine and the pre-his-story tribes belonging to Wologor himself.
+Personal note: My sharing of cultural weaving with my shamanic fated life of experiences over the past sixty years, is to enlighten the heart and soul of the readers beyond knowledge, study, university or book knowledge of pagan, religious tales, myths and teachings.
+I encourage to spark your spirit and soul with a time before the rulership of pyramids and kingdoms.
+Those who visit here and those who come to Elder Mountain in person, I only have respect to your traditions and learnings, and to celebrate them with you from your cultural past.
+My first language and culture is dreaming, and the gifts of dreaming, dream walking, soul work, soul healing, time travel (astral travel) as a pure (non drug non plant) shaman.
+I am most certainly grateful for all writers and authors as they share the approaches of time shared folk knowledge, from older books, old articles or library and university resources.
+I am very grateful to my own Polish/Ukraine lands that were once indigenous in the Carpathians and were some clues still exist from the pre-tenth century, one in which Wologor himself belongs like myself.
 I share, regardless who the source is, be it Wologor himself or a writer, dancer, singer or gatherer of information who all sharing the same living or re-birthing journeys of the joys of cultural traditions through the arts.
 All are blessed because of it, including me.